Platform Developer · Zurich

 I use my tools on purpose.

-Go, TypeScript & AI
+Languages & AI

 I write Go when Rust is overkill: tooling, scripts, things that need to compile fast and get out of the way.
 I know TypeScript and React — but I reach for Leptos when the project shares a codebase with the server.
 I'm also exploring AI/ML tooling and building with LLM APIs.